AddPCB/reading-notes/class-301/react dev-env-detect.md

-# How to detect if your client and server are running in dev environment.
+# How to detect if your client and server are running in dev environment

+Instructions are for ubuntu on windows 10

+cross-env not required for native mac or linux.

+1. `npm i -g cross-env`
+1. `npm i cross-env` in your client root.
+1. `npm i cross-env' in your server root.
+1. Integrate changes from my server.js, BestBooks.js and both package.json files.

 ## server